patrinoua/microsolutions/README.md

 cd server
 yarn install
 ```
-Now everything should be set up.
+Now everything should be set up, and good to go.

 Next,